genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/02_generate-the-reference-app.md

 [trading@dev-trading1 ref_data_app]$ cp /home/trading/run/ref_data_app/cfg/* ref_data_app-config/src/main/resources/cfg/
 ```

-Locate the generated files for the request server, data server and event handler.
+Locate the generated files for the Request Server, Data Server and Event Handler.
 These are in the **ref_data_app/scripts** folder.
 Move these to the **ref_data_app-script-config/src/main/resources/scripts** folder.

 ```bash